 Knives are made out of many different types of metal for a variety of different reasons.
-N680 steel is a fairly cheap type of steel but it also has some really good qualities about it.
-For example; this type of steel contains about 20% nitrogen, so it is very corrosive resistant.
-The tradeoff however, is that it does not hold an edge as well as some of the other more expensive steels on the market.
+Böhler N680 steel is a fairly cheap type of steel but it also has some really good qualities about it.
+For example, this type of steel is very corrosion-resistant.
+The tradeoff, however, is that it does not hold an edge as well as some of the other more expensive steels on the market.

 Still, for people who are not looking to spend a lot of money, want a knife that will not corrode easily, then this just may be the best choice.
 It does not take a lot of work to sharpen a blade, and if a person is out to save money, N680 steel is very well priced.
 It is not cheap but only a little more expensive than 420 or 440 steel.